 Yes!
 You may contribute to a VHEIP account already set up for a beneficiary (or to multiple VHEIP accounts), and not maintain your own accounts for each child or loved one for whom you wish to make a gift.
 You can contribute online via electronic funds or by mail with a check.
 Learn how.

-If you are a Vermont taxpayer, you may qualify for a 10% Vermont income tax credit on your annual VHEIP gift contributions, as long as the account owner does not claim the gift contributions towards his or her own credit.
+If you are a Vermont taxpayer, you may qualify for a 10% Vermont income tax credit on your annual gift contributions into a VHEIP account.
 Learn more about the Vermont tax credit.

 Each account can have only one account owner and one beneficiary.
 However, each beneficiary may have more than one account, and you may open separate accounts for as many different beneficiaries as you wish.
 Friends and family members may open a separate account for your beneficiary.
 They will need to know the Social Security Number or federal Taxpayer Identification Number of your beneficiary and his or her birth date and street address (not PO Box) to complete the account enrollment process.